ManfredWind/aws-lambda-jwt-authorizer/README.md

 # aws-lambda-jwt-authorizer
-Quick sample of an AWS Lambda JWT Authorizer
+Quick sample of an AWS Lambda JWT Authorizer with Java